Hyperhidrosis (sweating). Causes of increased sweating, diagnosis and treatment of the causes of pathology

 • diseases of the endocrine system;

-• consumption of large amounts of junk food, alcohol-containing drinks and coffee;
+• consumption of large amounts of junk food, alcoholic beverages and coffee;

 • wearing clothes made of synthetic materials that do not allow air to pass through.

 In order for the treatment of hyperhidrosis with folk or traditional remedies to be effective, it is necessary to determine the cause of its formation and eliminate it.
-A qualified doctor who will conduct a comprehensive examination of the patient will be able to help with this.
+A qualified doctor who will conduct a comprehensive examination of the patient can help with this.

-If the presence of armpit hyperhidrosis is an independent disease, for the elimination of which various methods are used, starting with the simplest and most affordable.
-At the initial stages of the formation of the disease, traditional medicine has proven itself well.
+If the presence of armpit hyperhidrosis is an independent disease, various methods are used to eliminate it, starting with the simplest and most accessible.
+In the initial stages of the formation of the disease, traditional medicine has proven itself to be excellent.
 However, due attention must also be paid to personal hygiene and diet.

-A very important point in the fight against sweat is hygiene procedures.
-Taking a shower every day allows not only to cleanse the skin of sweat and dirt, but also to improve it.
+A very important point in the fight against sweat is carrying out hygiene procedures.
+Taking a shower every day not only cleanses your skin of sweat and dirt, but also makes it healthier.
 A contrast shower is considered especially useful.

-It must be remembered that after taking a shower, you need to carefully wipe the skin under the armpits dry and treat with boron lotion.
+You need to remember that after taking a shower, you need to wipe the skin under your arms dry with gentle movements and treat them with boron lotion.
 You can use regular baby powder for the same purpose.

-Suppresses the production of sweat and proper nutrition.
-You should try to reduce the amount of spicy and salty foods in your diet, exclude the use of hot dishes, alcohol-containing drinks, seasonings and spices.
-It is recommended to consume as many foods with vitamin C as possible, because it is endowed with the ability to normalize the functional ability of the sweat glands.
+Suppresses sweat production and proper nutrition.
+You should try to reduce the amount of spicy and salty foods in your diet, eliminate the consumption of hot dishes, alcoholic beverages, seasonings and spices.
+It is recommended to consume as many foods as possible with vitamin C, because it is endowed with the ability to normalize the functional ability of the sweat glands.

-A large amount of this vitamin is found in the following foods:
+Large amounts of this vitamin are found in the following foods:

 • horseradish;